koljapluemer/obsidian-the-queue/README.md

 *The Queue* is not yet available through the `Community Plugins` tab in Obsidian (WIP).
 You must install it manually:

 1. Download this repository as a `.zip` file and unzip
-2. Locate your Obsidian plugin folder and copy the directory there
+2. Locate your Obsidian plugin folder and copy the project folder there
 3. Activate `The Queue` in your Community Plugins tab in your Obsidian Settings

 If any of these steps cause you trouble, refer to *Method 2* in [this excellent installation guide](https://www.makeuseof.com/install-obsidian-plugins/).